Cristiano Ronaldo: Rivalry with Lionel Messi

 In a 2012 interview, Ronaldo commented on the rivalry, saying: "I think we push each other sometimes in the competition, this is why the competition is so high."
 Alex Ferguson, Ronaldo's manager during his time at Manchester United, opined: "I don't think the rivalry against each other bothers them.
 I think they have their own personal pride in terms of wanting to be the best."
 Messi himself denied any rivalry, saying that it was "only the media, the press, who wants us to be at loggerheads but I've never fought with Cristiano."
 Responding to the claims that he and Messi do not get on well on a personal level, Ronaldo commented: "We don't have a relationship outside the world of football, just as we don't with a lot of other players."
 Ronaldo added that in years to come he hopes they can laugh about it together, stating: "We have to look on this rivalry with a positive spirit, because it's a good thing."
 Representing archrivals Barcelona and Real Madrid, the two players faced each other at least twice every season in the world's biggest club game, El Clásico, which is among the world's most viewed annual sporting events.

 In a debate at Oxford Union in October 2013, when asked whether FIFA president Sepp Blatter preferred Messi or Ronaldo, Blatter paid tribute to the work ethic of the Argentine before taking a swipe at Ronaldo, claiming "one of them has more expenses for the hairdresser than the other."
 Real Madrid demanded and promptly received a full apology.
 In response to Blatter's "commander" on the pitch comment, Ronaldo issued his own riposte with a mock-salute celebration after scoring a penalty against Sevilla.
 In August 2019, Ronaldo and Messi were interviewed while sat next to each other prior to the announcement of the UEFA Men's Player of the Year, with Ronaldo stating: "I pushed him and he pushed me as well.
 So it's good to be part of the history of football."

 In September 2023, Ronaldo declared that his rivalry with Messi was over and "gone", after 36 official fixtures and 15 years of "sharing the stage".

 In popular culture

 Popularity and online following

 Ronaldo was named in the 2014 Time 100, Times annual list of the most influential people in the world.
-ESPN named Ronaldo the world's most famous athlete in 2016, 2017, 2018 and 2019.
-Demand for a replica Ronaldo shirt has been high throughout his career.
+ESPN named him the world's most famous athlete in 2016, 2017, 2018 and 2019.
+(Note: Attributed to multiple references:) Demand for a replica Ronaldo shirt has been high throughout his career.
 In 2008, Ronaldo's number 7 Manchester United shirt was the best-selling Premier League sports product.
 In 2015, Ronaldo's number 7 Real Madrid shirt was the second best-selling worldwide, after Messi's number 10 Barcelona shirt.
 In 2018, within 24 hours of his number 7 Juventus shirt being released, over 520,000 had been sold, with $62.4 million generated in one day.